Proceed with caution.

 Use a candy thermometer

-The best temperature for frying brioche donuts is between 350°F to 355°F / 163°C to 179°C. If the oil is too high, the outside of the crullers will burn and the center will be undercooked.
+The best temperature for frying brioche donuts is between 350°F to 355°F / 163°C to 179°C. If the oil is too high, the outside of the donuts will burn and the center will be undercooked.
 If the oil is too low, the donuts will absorb more oil, making them heavy and greasy.
 To avoid those two things, the best practice is to stay within the recommended frying temperature and watch for any fluctuation of the thermometer.
 Shop my exact thermometer here.
 (Affiliate link)

 Don’t overcrowd the fryer